Skip to content

 KUBECONFIG_CONTEXT=k3s-infra

-3 — Deploy the cluster
+3 — Provision the cluster

 bash